BigscreenVR/bigscreen-creator-club/README.md

 Let's explain what the objects in the template are for. **Items with (*) are required setup for accepting environment submission.**

 ### Seats*
-There are two seat prefabs for use in Bigscreen:
-- **_Seat_** -- these are primarily used for the main viewing seats you want users at.
-The _bigscreen_ placeholder illustrates the direction the user will orient when teleporting to that seat and the default position a floating monitor will end up when resetting its position.
+There is an important object that Bigscreen uses.
+These are called *Seats* and they are primarily used for the main viewing spots you want users at and where users first spawn when they enter your environment.
+The *Bigscreen* placeholder illustrates the direction the user will orient when teleporting to that seat.
-- **_SeatTransitional_** -- these are the floor panels that are used for moving around the environment.
-They are typically used in flat open spaces with less suitable viewing spots.
-The _bigscreen_ placeholder illustrates the default position a floating monitor will end up when resetting its position.

-> [!WARNING]
-> Do not modify the seat prefabs nor unpack them as it can cause integration problems and your submission will end up not being accepted.
-They are only meant for moving and rotating around in your environment.
-You can duplicate or remove the seat objects as you please.

-> [!WARNING]
+> [!IMPORTANT]
 > 15 or more starting seats are required to work with a full room in Bigscreen.
-It is recommended to keep your max seat count **below 800** with the max _SeatTransitional_ objects being **600** and _Seat_ objects being **200**.
+It is recommended to keep your max seat count **below 200**.

 > [!WARNING]
-> There should not be any seats that are set inactive.
+> There should not be any seats that are kept in the scene and set inactive.
 If you don't need a seat object, you must delete it.

 > [!TIP]
 > We recommend using Unity's snap settings for moving seats around in an even fashion.
 You can set the snap increment by going to _Edit_ > _Grid and Snap Settings..._ > _Increment Snap_. **You hold _CTRL_ while moving an object to start snapping it in increments.**
->  - **For _SeatTransitional_ objects, they use an increment of _0.8_ for forming a grid.**
 >  - **_Seat_ objects can be any spacing you want but it is recommended to have equal spacing when possible.**
 >
 > ![image](https://github.com/user-attachments/assets/4661d82b-8ef6-4bd4-9e41-6d0432b8fadf)

 The order that users spawn into their seats is sorted based on the upper-most seat in the hierarchy within the _Seats_ object.
 The first seat at the very top will be the default seat the host spawns at.
 The seat object below it will be the seat the first user that joins the host's room spawns at then so on and so forth.
 It is ideal to give the default seats the best possible viewing spot in your environment.

 ![image](https://github.com/user-attachments/assets/8fa36ec2-e676-44b3-b501-e94061d85e53)

 ### Screens*
 Provided are two screen objects under _Areas_:
 - **_ScreenPlaceholder_** -- this is where the primary screen will appear in your environment.
 It is where the host's desktop and any other screen-related content will be positioned at.
 You can adjust the position and rotation of this as you please. **There should only be one _ScreenPlaceholder_ in your environment.**
-- **_MirroredScreenContainer_** (optional) -- this has the mirrored screen which as the name suggests will mirror what the room host's primary screen is showing.
+- **_MirroredScreen_** (optional) -- this is a mirrored screen which as the name suggests will mirror what the room host's primary screen is showing.
 This is optional and if you don't plan to use mirrored screens, it is recommended to delete it from the scene.
-You can adjust the size of the mirrored screen by changing the size of the inner _MirroredScreen_ object inside the container.
-Do not change the rotation or position of this object.
-Only do that on the _MirroredScreenContainer_ itself.
-You can duplicate the _MirroredScreenContainer_ to add more screens but at this time, we require that you only have 30 mirrored screens or less.
+You can adjust the size of the mirrored screen by changing the size of the inner _ScreenBounds_ object inside the container.
+Do not change the rotation or position of the _ScreenBounds_ object.
+Only do that on the _MirroredScreen_ itself.
+You can duplicate the _MirroredScreen_ to add more screens but at this time, we require that you only have **30 mirrored screens** or less.

 > [!CAUTION]
-> The aspect ratio of the _ScreenPlaceholder_ and _MirroredScreen_ must stay as **16:9**.
+> The aspect ratio of the _ScreenPlaceholder_ must stay as **16:9**.
 Changing it outside of 16:9 will cause stretching issues of screen content in Bigscreen.
 You should scale the screens appropriately by enabling the _Scale Tool_ in Unity then dragging the center white cube of the scale tool to change the size of the screen.
 >
 > ![image](https://github.com/user-attachments/assets/1c88582e-9379-4a23-a605-3e4152e728d0)